Death at Dyke's Corner

 Death at Dyke's Corner is a 1940 detective novel by E.C.R.
 Lorac, the pen name of the British writer Edith Caroline Rivett.
-It is the nineteenth in her long-running series featuring Chief Inspector MacDonald of Scotland Yard, a Golden Age detective who relies on standard police procedure to solve his cases.
+It is the 19th in her long-running series featuring Chief Inspector MacDonald of Scotland Yard, a Golden Age detective who relies on standard police procedure to solve his cases.

 Synopsis

 When a stationary car is struck by an oncoming lorry at a very dangerous hairpin bend known as Dyke's Corner and the driver killed it seems an obvious accident.
 However, MacDonald's methodical investigations reveal it was in fact a cleverly contrived murder.